-TYPE OF DEPENDENT DEFINITION REQUIRED DOCUMENT(S) FOR VERIFICATION Spouse A person to whom the participant is legally married Government issued marriage certificate or other government issued document evidencing the marriage; or Court documents recognizing marriage; or Naturalization papers indicating marital status Common Law Marriage Only for common-law marriage that began before January 1, 2017.
+TYPE OF DEPENDENT DEFINITION REQUIRED DOCUMENT(S) FOR VERIFICATION A person to whom the participant is legally married Government issued marriage certificate or other government issued document evidencing the marriage; or Court documents recognizing marriage; or Naturalization papers indicating marital status Common Law Marriage Only for common-law marriage that began before January 1, 2017.
 Alabama law requires clear and convincing evidence of the following basic requirements: Both parties must have the present legal capacity to marry; The parties must have entered into a mutual agreement to enter a permanent marriage; and There must be public recognition of the marital relationship and public assumption of marital duties and cohabitation.
-A member requesting to add a common law spouse will receive a letter from the LGHIB detailing necessary documentation.
-Natural (biological) child A natural (biological) child under age 26 Birth certificate; or Certificate of Report of Birth (DS-1350); or Consular Report of Birth Abroad of a Citizen of the United States of America (FS-240); or Certificate of Birth Abroad; or Any legal document that establishes relationship between the child and the participant; or A National Medical Support Notice Adopted child A child under age 26 the participant has adopted or is in the process of legally adopting Court documents filed with the court petitioning to adopt; or Court documents signed by a judge showing that the participant has adopted the child; or International adoption papers from country of adoption; or Papers from the adoption agency showing intent to adopt.
-Birth certificate Grandchild, niece, or nephew A grandchild, niece, or nephew under age 19 for whom the participant is the legal guardian and has been granted custody Court Order that establishes guardianship/custody Stepchild The biological or adopted child under age 26 of the participant's spouse Verification of marriage between participant and spouse (as outlined above) and birth certificate, or documents outlined in the natural (biological) child section, showing the relationship to the spouse; or Any legal document that establishes relationship between the stepchild and the participant's spouse.
+A member requesting to add a common law spouse will receive a letter from the LGHIB detailing necessary Biological child A biological child under age 26 documentation.
+Birth certificate; or Certificate of Report of Birth (DS-1350); or Consular Report of Birth Abroad of a Citizen of the United States of America (FS-240); or Certificate of Birth Abroad; or Any legal document that establishes relationship between the child and the participant; or A National Medical Support Notice Adopted child A child under age 26 the participant has adopted or is in the process of legally adopting Court documents filed with the court petitioning to adopt; or Court documents signed by a judge showing that the participant has adopted the child; or International adoption papers from country of adoption; or Papers from the adoption agency showing intent to adopt.
+Birth certificate Legal and Physical Custody of a Dependent A dependent, under age 19, for whom the participant, or his or her spouse, has been granted legal and physical custody by a court of competent jurisdiction Court Order granting legal and physical custody.
+Stepchild The biological or adopted child under age 26 of the participant's spouse Verification of marriage between participant and spouse and birth certificate, or documents outlined in thebiological child section, showing the relationship to the spouse; or Any legal document that establishes relationship between the stepchild and the participant's spouse.
 Incapacitated Child An unmarried child over the age of 25 and due to a mental or physical disability, is unable to earn a living.
 The child's disability must have begun before age 26.
 The child must rely on the participant for 50% or more financial support and must not be eligible for other group insurance.
 Completed Incapacitated Child Certification form to be evaluated by Medical Review.
+Birth Certificate, or other documents outlined in the biological child section, showing the relationship to the participant or spouse.